aebibtech/react_portfolio/README.md

 # React Portfolio for Starters
 This is an app that aims to help beginning developers in creating their portfolio.
+This project utilizes Node.js, React, Vite, and Tailwind CSS.

 ## How to use
 1. Make sure that you have Node.js installed.